X

 (11) Right to an effective judicial remedy

-Without prejudice to any available administrative or non-judicial remedy, including the right to lodge a complaint with a supervisory authority pursuant to Article 77 of the GDPR, you shall have the right to an effective judicial remedy if you consider that your rights under this Regulation have been infringed as a result of the processing of your personal data in non-compliance with this Regulation.
+Without prejudice to any available administrative or non-judicial remedy, including the right to lodge a complaint with a supervisory authority pursuant to Article 77 of the GDPR, you have the right to an effective judicial remedy where you consider that your rights under this Regulation have been infringed as a result of the processing of your personal data in non-compliance with this Regulation.

 Use of Google Analytics

-(5) We use Google Analytics to analyze and regularly improve the use of our website.
-Using the statistics obtained, we can improve our offering and make it more interesting for you as a user.
-For the exceptional cases in which personal data is transferred to the USA, Google has submitted to the EU-US Privacy Shield.www.privacyshield.gov/EU-US-FrameworkThe legal basis for the use of Google Analytics is Art.
-6 (1) (f) GDPR.
+(5) We use Google Analytics to analyse and regularly improve the use of our website.
+The statistics we acquire enable us to improve our offer and make it more interesting for you as a user.
+For the exceptional cases in which personal data is transferred to the United States, Google has submitted to the EU-US Privacy Shield, www.privacyshield.gov/EU-US-Framework.
+The legal basis for the use of Google Analytics is Article 6(1) (f) sentence 1 of the GDPR.

-(6) Third-party information: Google Dublin, Google Ireland Ltd., Gordon House, Barrow Street, Dublin 4, Ireland, Fax: +353 (1) 436-1001.
-Terms of Use:www.google.com/analytics/terms/de.html, Data protection overview:www.google.com/intl/de/analytics/learn/privacy.html, as well as the privacy policy:www.google.de/intl/de/policies/privacy.
+(6) Third-party information: Google Dublin, Google Ireland Ltd., Gordon House, Barrow Street, Dublin 4, Ireland, Fax: +353 (1) 436?1001.
+Terms of use: www.google.com/analytics/terms/de.html, data protection overview: www.google.com/intl/de/analytics/learn/privacy.html, and privacy policy: www.google.de/intl/de/policies/privacy.

 Google Tag Manager